FilipDem/Domoticz-BMW-plugin/README.md

 * BMW supports an "unlimited" streaming service for the CarData, ie an MQTT broker that sends the selected streaming keys.
 However new data is sent only when some status changes are effected at car level.
 When the car is "idle", no update is received.
 Even when an electric car is charging, from experience it shows that at a certain moment no updates are coming in...
 * BMW supports also an API to get data "on request", however there is a quota on the number of messages currently defined at 50.
 This means that it limits the speed of polling.

 Domoticz-BMW-plugin take benefit from both possibilities, ie streaming and API requests.
 All streaming information coming in is processed.
-On top, there is a regular (slow) polling mechanism to actively update the information "on request".
-Currently it is an hourly-mechanism and will be enhanced in the future by a more smart polling.
+On top, there is a smart polling mechanism to actively update the information "on request".
+The smart polling algorthm will spread the available API Quota over the remaining day-time, taking into account the possible refresh of data through the streaming channel.

 Currently the Domoticz-BMW-plugin supports tracking of the following information:
 * Mileage (several devices are created to followup the mileage)